mbucchia/OpenXR-Toolkit/opencomposite.md

 ![Start as SteamVR](site/start-steamvr.png)

 For some applications that you cannot start from Steam, you might need to update the command-line options when starting the game to force use of SteamVR (and therefore OpenComposite).
-For example, with DCS, you must pass the extra command-line argument `--force_steam_VR`, which can be done by creating a shortcut to the `dcs.exe` application:
+For example, with (redacted), you must pass the extra command-line argument `--force_steam_VR`, which can be done by creating a shortcut to the `.exe` application:

 ![Start as SteamVR](site/force-steamvr-cli.png)